 • Taught at Ringling Brothers Clown College (Baraboo, 1994) and for the Big Apple Circus Clown Care Unit (New York City, c.
 2003)

-• Co-founded with Audrey Crabtree the NYC Physical Comedy Lab (January 2011), a weekly meeting of physical comedy performing artists exploring techniques and applications, new and old.
+• Co-founded the NYC Physical Comedy Lab (January 2011), a gathering of physical comedy performing artists exploring techniques and applications, new and old.